nickmalleson/surf/abm/resources/README.md

 # Resources for the ABMs

-_These steps are no longer necessary as I have included mason, and it's third-party libraries, in the project.
+_This directory has all the third-party libraries required by the agent-based model.
+There are some notes below about how to get these libraries.
+The steps are no longer necessary as I have included all of the libraries in the main reporisoty.
 But these are useful for reference_

-## Instructions to prepare external resources

 ## Installing the `config` library